aszilagyi/imagelayout/docs/manu1.md

 # CONFIGURATION FILE

-The only command line argument to **imagelayout.py** is the configuration file _configfile_, which should be written as a YAML format file, and contains all information about the input/output files, the layout, and the requested operations.
+The only command line argument to **imagelayout** is the configuration file _configfile_, which should be written as a YAML format file, and contains all information about the input/output files, the layout, and the requested operations.